 Taking good care of your gold vermeil jewellery will ensure it preserves the longevity of the piece.
 Make sure to store it in a cool, dark place away from direct sunlight.
 We would also recommend that you remove your gold vermeil jewellery when bathing or applying perfume as this can cause it to have a dull sheen or in rare cases can cause the gold plating to wear off more quickly.

 As we mentioned earlier, gold vermeil also refers to the thickness of gold as well as the plating technique.
 Gold vermeil has a thickness of gold over 2.5 microns.

 Most costume and fashion jewellery is flash gold plated, which is usually well below 1 micron in thickness and is therefore not considered to be gold vermeil.
 Flash gold plated jewellery tends to be made with base metal instead of silver which can cause the jewellery to turn green or black relatively quickly, this is a very cheap way of creating gold plated jewellery.

 For all of our gold jewellery, we use a thickness of 3 microns of gold, plated upon sterling silver which provides a thick coating of gold that is capable of withstanding a busy lifestyle.
 For our gold vermeil plating, we use 18k gold for its warm colour, durability and preciousness.
 Each piece of jewellery comes with a 12-month warranty to give you confidence when buying with us.

-Sentimental, affordable & effortlessly wearable jewellery.
+Meaningful, affordable & effortlessly wearable jewellery.
 Crafted in sterling silver & 18ct gold vermeil.
 Free UK delivery & worldwide shipping ✨